cjus/node-neo4j-presentation/presentation/readme.md

 Rather than organize data as collections of tables, rows, and columns - or even as collections of documents - graph databases allow us to model data and relationships in the ways that closely mirror how we naturally think about them.

 Let's take a closer look.
-In this graph, we have nodes and links that both have associated properties.
+In this graph, we have nodes and links that have associated properties.
 This type of graph is often referred to as a property graph.
 We have `age` and `interest` properties associated with each person, and we could have easily added other personal characteristics.
-In the links, we've associated information about when a relationship began.
+In the relationship links, we've stored information about when a relationship began.

 <img src="graph5.png" width="400"/>